Summary. Why yoga works to help fix your fascia “stiffness”.

 They help reduce fascial thickening in specific areas of the body, and shift energy to realign the body-wide tensional force system.

 Many who have had weights used on them are amazed at how the work.
 It seems miraculous.
 But fascia is what underlies the approach.

 Mr BKS Iyengar made the use a weight a key part of yoga therapy.
-In doing so, he was working with fascia.
+In doing so, he was working with fascia, and fascia massage.

 Regular students will know that even in normal classes, weights as simple a bolster, are sometimes used.
 It feels good, and works, at least partly because of how it’s working via your fascia.

 Fascia is key part of your body that is often forgotten.

 You’ll find fascia between some muscles, and conglomerations of it in particular parts of your body.
 It’s not just all over your frame, but also deep within your body.